Icermli/the-unix-programming-environment/Chapter03/README.md

 ## Exercise 3-6.
 > (Trick question) How do you get a `/` into a filename (i.e., a `/` that doesn't separate components of the path)?

+The answer is that you can't, unless your filesystem has a bug.
+See [this](https://stackoverflow.com/questions/9847288/is-it-possible-to-use-in-a-filename).

 ## Exercise 3-7.
 > What happens with
 ```